HomeEnterprise ITInternet of ThingsThis Kerala born footwear firm overcome the challenge of fleet management with IoT: Here's how

 Preferred Source of Google

-With the Internet of Things () taking centre stage in Industry 4.0, companies are using IoT solution to improve the efficiency of their different arms leading to the increased sale and customer satisfaction.
+With the Internet of Things (IoT) taking centre stage in Industry 4.0, companies are using IoT solution to improve the efficiency of their different arms leading to the increased sale and customer satisfaction.
 Recently, Footwear maker Paragon has implemented an IoT based tracking solution to manage fleet idle time, misuse, fuel pilferage and improve driver behaviour.

 “Paragon aimed to address the issues of unexpected delays due to vehicle breakdown or wrong routes taken, leading to unpleasant incidents by errant drivers.
-This led to the search for an IoT-based solution to remotely track and monitor Paragons’ fleet in real-time in order to prevent vehicle misuse, idle time in the chain and even driver behaviour,” said company’s IT partner.
+This led to the search for an IoT-based solution to remotely track and monitor Paragons’ fleet in real-time in order to prevent vehicle misuse, idle time in the logistics chain and even driver behaviour,” said company’s IT partner.

 To address this challenge, the home-grown firm decided to implement IoT solutions which connect all the vehicle and digitize their supply chain, giving real-time information about the whereabouts of its fleets.
-“Since footwear is a distributor-retailer led business, all of these were critical for ensuring that supplies reach the market on time, every time,” said a company spokesperson.
+“Since footwear is a distributor-retailer led , all of these were critical for ensuring that supplies reach the market on time, every time,” said a company spokesperson.

 Advertisement